-Take steps toward implementing a successful Child Abduction Response Team (CART) by bringing together a team of experts whose knowledge, skills, and abilities will be beneficial in a child abduction case.
-Join us to learn how to develop a multidisciplinary Child Abduction Response Team (CART) for responding to endangered, missing, or abducted children.
+Take steps toward implementing a successful CART by bringing together a team of experts whose knowledge, skills, and abilities will be beneficial in a child abduction case.
+Join us to learn how to develop a multidisciplinary CART for responding to endangered, missing, or abducted children.
 Hear about the impact a child abduction has on the family and learn the fundamentals of developing an effective responsive CART team.
 Examine incident command considerations, search and canvassing operations, CART activation, and resources to improve the response, investigation, search, and canvass activities associated with missing children investigations.

 In the initial response to endangered missing or child abduction incidents, accurate and timely situational assessments and immediate resource deployment are critical.
 During this training, first responders will gain knowledge of the investigative activities that occur during an endangered missing or child abduction investigation, and how their actions influence the short- and long-term response of law enforcement.
 Learn the impact the missing and or abducted child incident has on the family and how this can impact your response.
 Examine the critical and necessary first steps for first responders, initial supervisory, and investigative response.
 Gain best practices strategies for search and canvass implementation.